marcelodiiorio/advance-scenarios/policies/sign-up-with-social-and-local-account/readme.md

-# Sing-up with social and local account
+# Azure AD B2C: Sing-up with social and local account

 With Azure AD B2C a user can have multiple identities.
 Sign-in with local account, and link a social account to an existing local account.
 This Azure AD B2C sample demonstrates how to create a single account with social and local identities.